|Would you like to be a flying monkey? I can arrange that.|

 She rose and retrieved the shiny jeweled case in which she kept my heart of hearts, and returned.
 She sat and opened it.

-She aimed her piercing glare at me.
+She aimed her glare at me.
 As I watched, amazed, she turned completely green.
 It made her blue eyes and red lips stand out even more.

 I couldn’t help myself.
 I reached and touched her cheek.
 She did nothing to stop me, and did not flinch.